Last Updated: March 7, 2021

 The opening chapter of the novel goes on to describe Beth falling for Ben Joe in the flower shop.

-Having started just as the action is kicking off, it is now time to backtrack to show how things were before.
+Having started just as the action is kicking off, the next step is to backtrack to show how things were before.
 How, precisely, do you make this backwards transition in time?
 Here’s how Chapter 2 starts in my novel…

 In the days and weeks to come, Beth would look back on the evening she fell in love in the flower shop with a sense of inevitability, or of fate fulfilled.
 Having put herself through all those woeful relationships with all those wrong boys, she would tell herself – not to mention the torment of having had no boyfriend at all for the past three years – it was only ever going to be a matter of time before the right boy walked into her life.

 But that was later.
 When the low December sun woke her at eight o’clock that Christmas Eve morning – just nine hours before her fateful encounter – the truth was that Beth was tired of trying to kid herself, as she always did on her birthday, that the coming year would finally be the one when her love life would rise above pitiful.

 You might be wondering why there is any need to backtrack to show the status quo at all.
 Why can’t you begin a novel in medias res and keep right on going?